NUST Library has the following special collections:

 NUST Library’s Special Collections have grown largely as a result of donations and bequests.
 Some material is also acquired through exchanges.

-Currently, there are three locations for Special Collections material.
+Meanwhile, there are three locations for Special Collections material.
 The Reserve Section houses most of the dissertations, theses, reports and parliamentary acts that have been catalogued.
-The far-end area of the Upper Reading Room houses the Millennium collection of English literary works, i.e., novels, and the third location is the Workroom upstairs (for the Zimbabweana collection).
+The far-end area of the Upper Reading Room houses the Millennium collection of English literary works, i.e., novels, and the third location is the Workroom upstairs.
 Apart from the novels, no Special Collections material may be used outside the Library.